By SSAIS Co-founder and Executive Director Esther Warkov, Ph.D

 There’s a hidden epidemic of sexual harassment and sexual violence in our K-12 schools.
 Like countless families, we didn’t know about this threat until our tenth grader was raped on a school fieldtrip in 2012.
 In that year, the CDC declared sexual violence a serious health concern for adolescents.
 Although journalists have reported on the most glaring cases of sexual violence, no one was talking about pervasive sexual harassment/assault in our schools and its relationship to college sexual violence.
 So we reached out to The Washington Post’s national education reporter Emma Brown who addressed the epidemic in a front page report “Sexual violence isn’t just a college problem.
 It happens in K-12 schools, too” and profiled the work of our nonprofit (SSAIS.org).
 Huff Post Senior Education reporter Tyler Kingkade also reported on an emerging movement to address K-12 sexual violence, noting that SSAIS is “putting school districts everywhere on notice: drop the ball when a student reports a sexual assault, and [they’ll] expose it to the world.”

 Students are sick of sexual harassment, unwelcome touching, and sexual assault, which infect what should be a safe learning environment.
 Because sexual harassment has become normative, schools are in crisis.
 Sex-based harassment causes real emotional, psychological, and economic damage to students.
 Victims are often forced to attend classes with perpetrators of sexual harassment and violence.
 Feeling uncomfortable and unsafe at school correlates with declining academic performance, skipping school, and dropping out.
-Many students never “get over it;” they commit suicide.
+Many students never “get over it;” they take their own lives.

 Although schools are required under Title IX to proactively address sexual harassment and violence at school, they rarely do.
 That’s why SSAIS is spearheading a national movement to educate students about their rights and recourses which include filing complaints with the U.S. Department of Education and taking action through an Activism Toolkit.
 We also encourage students, families, educators, and community stakeholders to explore one simple procedure that prompts school districts to become Title IX compliant.